 Like the good millennial I am, I twitted back at her apologizing.
 She “lolled” and we went on our merry ways.
 No harm, no foul.
 She was very cool about it and she didn’t need to be.
 She could’ve easily ripped me apart like I had just done to her dad.
-Instead she sat there silently, waiting to strike like a predator stalking its prey.
+Instead, she sat there silently, waiting to strike like a predator stalking its prey.
 Her poise and delivery were fantastic.
 All that was missing was a microphone to drop.

 What are the odds?

 The odds of this actually happening were astronomical.
 There are thousands upon thousands of restaurants in NYC.
 Calipari’s daughter picked the one I worked in that night.
-We have 30 plus tables, which fit a 120 people, separated on two floors.
+We have 30 plus tables, which fit 120 people, separated on two floors.
 His daughter picked the table directly behind Mary’s bar stool.
 Mary rarely, if ever, brings up sports without being instigated.
 She decided to bring up a controversial college basketball coach while his daughter was enjoying her chicken parmesan right next to us.
 The most perfect storm had to happen for this to occur.
 Somehow it did.

 After embarrassing myself in front of John Calipari’s daughter, I’m more cautious when bringing up sports figures at work now.
 I try not to say anything bad about a coach or player and if I do, I check my surroundings first.
 You can never be safe enough when sharing your hot takes.
-(Unless, you are writing for a sports blog and have two senior writers who encourage hot takes.)
+(Unless you are writing for a sports site and have two senior writers who encourage hot takes.)

 It’s a small world after all, and I learned that the hard way.